Canadian Government Finance Statistics

-Data for the most recent year (for example year t) and the preceding year (t-1) are based primarily on quarterly general ledgers from the accounting systems for the federal and provincial governments, from budget forecasts and quarterly input from provinces and territories and from data estimated from previous years for education and health institutions and local governments.
+Data for the most recent year (for example year t) are based primarily on quarterly general ledgers from the accounting systems for the federal and some provincial governments, from budget forecasts and quarterly input from provinces and territories and from data estimated from previous years for education and health institutions and local governments.

-Data for the preceding year (year t-2) are primarily based on quarterly inputs, as well as some public accounts data for the federal, provincial and territorial governments; a mixture of previous years' estimates and financial statements for the education and health institutions and for local government.
+Data for the preceding year (year t-1) are primarily based on annual general ledgers and public accounts for the federal and provincial-territorial governments, as well as a mixture of previous years' estimates and financial statements for the education and health institutions and for local government.

-Data for the third year (year t-3), correspond to the benchmarking and revision cycle of the Canadian System of Macroeconomic Accounts (CSMA) where all data from the CSMA are benchmarked to the input-output matrices and resulting gross domestic product.
+Data for the third year (year t-2), correspond to the benchmarking and revision cycle of the Canadian System of Macroeconomic Accounts (CSMA) where all data from the CSMA are benchmarked to the input-output matrices and resulting gross domestic product.

 While the more recent data are necessarily more subject to revision than data for earlier years, the use of preliminary information results in major advances in timeliness.
 In light of the contribution of timeliness to the relevance of the data, this trade-off is in the interests of the data users.
 The size of the revisions varies according to the difference between forecasts and actual data.

 The data produced are derived from a multitude of entities in the government component of the public sector.
 Statistics Canada has no control over the accuracy of the input data at the time they are received, although it does have the advantage of eventually having access to audited financial documents.
 We ensure that no errors are introduced through automated checks that verify internal consistency and identify extreme values, and we apply procedures that maximize the error-detection possibilities inherent in the data.

 The inherent quality of the input data varies systematically through time, with the most recent data (current year) being the least reliable (and the least detailed) since they are largely based on government budget forecasts and estimation.
 For earlier reference years, with each additional year the input data becomes subject to smaller revisions as administrative data and audited financial statements become available.